cloudfoundry/diego-release/README.md

 `:` (colon) character, due the way we build command line flags using `:` as a separator.

+---
-### SSL Configuration
+## TLS Configuration

-Diego Release can be configured to require SSL for communication with etcd.
+Diego Release can be configured to require TLS for communication with etcd.
-To enable or disable SSL communication with etcd, the `diego.etcd.require_ssl` and `diego.<component>.etcd.require_ssl` properties should be set to `true` or `false`.
+To enable or disable TLS communication with etcd, the `diego.etcd.require_ssl` and `diego.<component>.etcd.require_ssl` properties should be set to `true` or `false`.
 By default, Diego has `require_ssl` set to `true`.
-When `require_ssl` is `true`, the operator must generate SSL certificates and keys for the etcd server and its clients.
+When `require_ssl` is `true`, the operator must generate TLS certificates and keys for the etcd server and its clients.

-SSL and mutual authentication can also be enabled between etcd peers.
+TLS and mutual authentication can also be enabled between etcd peers.
 To enable or disable this, the `diego.etcd.peer_require_ssl` property should be set to `true` or `false`.
 By default, Diego has `peer_require_ssl` set to `true`.
-When `peer_require_ssl` is set to `true`, the operator must provide SSL certificates and keys for the cluster members.
+When `peer_require_ssl` is set to `true`, the operator must provide TLS certificates and keys for the cluster members.
 The CA, server certificate, and server key across may be shared between the client and peer configurations if desired.

-Similarly, SSL with mutual authentication can be enabled for communication to the BBS server, via the `diego.bbs.require_ssl` BOSH property, which defaults to `true`.
-When enabled, the operator must provide SSL certificates and keys for the BBS server and its clients (other components in the Diego deployment).
+Similarly, TLS with mutual authentication can be enabled for communication to the BBS server, via the `diego.bbs.require_ssl` BOSH property, which defaults to `true`.
+When enabled, the operator must provide TLS certificates and keys for the BBS server and its clients (other components in the Diego deployment).

-#### Generating SSL Certificates
+### Generating TLS Certificates

-For generating SSL certificates, we recommend [certstrap](https://github.com/square/certstrap).
+For generating TLS certificates, we recommend [certstrap](https://github.com/square/certstrap).
 An operator can follow the following steps to successfully generate the required certificates.